 - The curriculum hours in History are non-negotiable and will be followed by all staff in the school.
-Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school. - We are able to contact Burnside College for advice and support to help aid transition to Key Stage 3. - The subject leader for History will meet the senior leadership team on a termly basis to evaluate provision in order to ensure that teaching and learning in History is at least Good and continuing to move towards Outstanding at every opportunity.
+Fixed timetables will be set before the academic year and monitored by the Senior Leadership Team of the school. - The subject leader for History will meet the senior leadership team on a termly basis to evaluate provision in order to ensure that teaching and learning in History is at least Good and continuing to move towards Outstanding at every opportunity.
 Where necessary, staff will receive coaching and training in History. - Carefully designed sequences of learning in History ensure consistency and progress of all learners. - Key questions drive learning throughout the term.
-Therefore, History is taught through the main question which promotes historical enquiry. - Teachers plan enrichment and cultural capital opportunities throughout the year.
-These include guest speakers who are specialists in their field, trips to businesses, fieldwork to relevant places of interest, innovative use of technology and specialist 'Days'. - Success criteria in every History lesson are set in order to guide children to achieve their potential.
+Therefore, History is taught through the main question which promotes historical enquiry. - Success criteria in every History lesson are set in order to guide children to achieve their potential.
 This ensures work is demanding and matches the aims of the curriculum. - High quality teaching responds to the needs of children.
 Spiral learning is a key focus of all formative and summative assessment with teachers actively marking work in lessons, via 'Live Marking' in order to identify misconceptions early. - High quality input from experts and educational resources complement the delivery of specialist learning admirably.
 Children understand how History is used in the wider world including careers. - Actively promoting aspirations for the future.
 Children develop an understanding of how subjects and specific skills are linked to future jobs.